kalibera/rchk/README.md

 rather than an image of the installed VM, they depend on external sources and need to be maintained regularly.
 Instead of running the VM always via vagrant (which includes attempts to update packages, etc), one can also run the installed VM from the VirtualBox interface directly.
+Also in principle one could build the VM on one host machine (say Linux) and then transfer it to other host machines.

 ## Installing on older systems